trezzuri/erpnext-docs/docs/en/support/issue.md

 >

-* **Customer**: If the email was sent from a [Customer](/docs/en/CRM/customer) stored in your ERPNext account, then a Customer link will appear in this field.
+* **Customer**: If the email was sent from a [Customer](/docs/en/CRM/customer) stored in your SOMA account, then a Customer link will appear in this field.
 * **Priority**: Priority can be set as per the requirements.
 By default, there are three priorities--Low, Medium, and High.
 You can delete these or add more as needed.
 * **Issue Type**: An Issue can be classified using Issue Type.
 Examples of Issue Types can be: 'Functional', 'Technical', 'Hardware', etc.
 * **Raised By (Email)**: The email ID from which the Issue was sent will be shown here.